Questions and answers about the asset purchase programmes of the euro area central banks

 Can the assets purchased be sold on before their maturity dates?

 The Governing Council has not yet decided on whether or not the assets will be sold after the end of net asset purchases.
-For the moment, it intends to continue reinvesting the principal payments from maturing securities purchased under the APP.

 How will the purchases of government debt affect fiscal discipline?